Parramatta Escarpment Boardwalk

 precast panels installed

-City of Parramatta Council engaged Abergeldie to construct the Escarpment Boardwalk, a continuous off-road walkway along the Parramatta River, connecting existing pathways from Charles Street Weir to Rangihou Reserve.
+City of Parramatta engaged Abergeldie to construct the Escarpment Boardwalk, a continuous off-road walkway along the Parramatta River, connecting existing pathways from Charles Street Weir to Rangihou Reserve.
 The boardwalk is 500m long and 3m wide and includes a 220m elevated boardwalk section over the Parramatta River and a 130m steel concrete pathway with stairs connecting to Stewart Street.

 Scope of works